 One of the ways the watch motivates you, and something that is symptomatic of the gamified world we live in, is its system of achievements and badges: digital rosettes that pop up on the screen when you do something praiseworthy, and then hang around on your iPhone's Activity app so you can show them off to friends.
 (Some badges even come with iMessage stickers.)

 There are standard badges that can be earned at any time by burning a particular number of calories, working out for a certain amount of time and so on; and there are one-off challenges that have to be achieved on (usually) a single day.
-The latest of these is the National Park Challenge, which will take place on 15 July 2017, but we'll let you know as soon as we hear about another in future.
+The most recent of these was the National Park Challenge, which took place on 15 July 2017, but we'll let you know as soon as we hear about another in future.